Updated December 5, 2018

 Contributions.
 Not tax-deductible.
-The 2010 limit is $5,000/year per person, or $6,000 if you're 50 or older.
+The 2019 contribution limit is $6,000/year per person, or $7,000 if you're 50 or older.
 That's the total you can contribute to all your IRAs, whether traditional or Roth.

 Withdrawals.
 You can withdraw your after-tax contributions at any time; they will not be taxed, and you will not owe any penalty.
 If you withdraw any earnings on those contributions, however, before you reach age 59 1/2 and have had the account at least five years, they are "unqualified distributions" unless you have become disabled or need money to buy your first home.
 That means you will have to pay income tax on the amount you take out.
 You may also have to pay an early distribution tax.

 Converting an Existing IRA.
-If your adjusted gross income (or, if you are married and file jointly, your household AGI) is less than $105,000, you can convert a traditional IRA (or part of it) into a Roth IRA.
-You must pay tax on the money that goes into the Roth IRA as if it were ordinary income.
+There is no longer an income limit on the ability to convert a regular IRA to a Roth IRA.
+But you must pay tax on the money that goes into the Roth IRA as if it were ordinary income.